What is erectile dysfunction?

 - Review of health and sexual history.
 This may reveal conditions that lead to ED.
 It can also help your healthcare provider tell the difference between problems with erection, ejaculation, orgasm, or sexual desire.

-- A problem in the nervous system may be involved if your penis does not respond as expected to certain touching.
+- A problem in the nervous system.
+This may be involved if your penis doesn't respond as expected to certain touching.

-- Secondary sex characteristics, such as hair pattern, can point to hormone problems, which involve the endocrine system.
+- Secondary sex characteristics.
+Things such as hair pattern can point to hormone problems, which involve the endocrine system.

-- Unusual characteristics of the penis itself could suggest the cause of ED.
+- Abnormal features of the penis itself.
+These could suggest the cause of ED.